 Retailers that connect with consumers on a human level will win in 2023.

 It’s a skill to interact with customers and to do it well demands decisiveness.
 Often that interaction requires thinking on your feet, which calls for confidence, patience, empathy, gratitude and courage.
 All those skills make for better decisions and happier, engaged customers.

 Putting yourself in your customers’ shoes and seeing things from their perspective helps a great deal with understanding customer needs, creating meaningful marketing, and ultimately satisfying their queries enough to get them to act.

 Empathy is also the key to outstanding customer experience.
-As social media has become more integrated with how we communicate, and how your customers prefer to communicate with you, retailers must develop protocols to be able to successfully address customers’ needs and inquiries.
+As social media has become more integrated with how we communicate, and how your customers prefer to communicate with you, retailers and auto retail marketers must develop protocols to be able to successfully address customers’ needs and inquiries.

 In tense crisis situations, such as comments sections or online reviews, where there’s an audience watching, an auto retail marketer may not always be able to deliver a solution but she/he can always deliver empathy.

 Empathy is feeling with people.